 - Be sure to contact the manufacturer if you are unsure of a cylinder's contents.

 Compressed gas cylinders must be purchased through the preferred supplier, Linde (formerly known as Praxair), to ensure the supplier has a cylinder return authorization program.
-Refer to the instructions on the UW Procurement website.
-All toxic and highly toxic gases are required to be purchased through Praxair, unless unavailable.

 Once the new gas cylinders are ordered, the requestor must add the cylinders to their MyChem inventory along with the safety data sheet (SDS) for the gas.